Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 > [!IMP] According to EC-Council
 >> Information Security is in the state of well-being of **information** and **infrastructure** in which possibility of theft, tampering, or disruption of information and services is **kept low** or **tolerable**.
+>
+	The above definition implies that it's not possible to 100% remove the threat of an attack from a system

 When we talk about **Security** in information security, we use that term in the sense of **minimizing** the **vulnerabilities**.

-Vulnerability is basically ANY weakness that can be **exploited** by an atta
+Vulnerability is basically ANY weakness that can be **exploited** by an attacker.

+Just like information security, Network and Internet security means to **detect, deter, and correct** any flaws in the TRANSMISSION of information.

+We need to rely on cyber security because:
+1. Evolution of tech
+2. Computers involved in too many of our daily tasks
+3. More networks = More area to be exploited

+Following are the

 #### References
 [[Bahria University 7th Semester Lecture 1 Information Security.pdf]]